Skip to Content

 • Milk: Whole milk is best, but 2% or even plant-based milks are OK.

 • Seasonings: Italian seasoning, Worcestershire, garlic & onion powder, salt and pepper.
-Because the meatloaf recipe has sausage in it, you don’t have to worry much about adding a lot of additional seasons.
+Because the meatloaf recipe has sausage in it, you don’t have to worry much about adding a lot of additional seasonings.
 Yay!

 Ketchup, brown sugar, and Worcestershire sauce blending together in a bowl to create a tangy, sweet meatloaf topping.